bharatimalik/Speed_Camera_Violations/FinalVersion.md

 ![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/Visual3Comp.JPG)

 * For the first version (left image), I used color-coded bar charts (based on seasons) to present the information discussed above.
-* For the final version (right image), I chose to use the color coded seasonal line-charts for better visualization.
+* For the final version (right image), I chose to use the line charts which were color coded per season for better visualization.
 It will also be cost effective for anyone who wants to print the same.
 I also added caption details for the final version.
 As we have information for half-year of 2014 and 2019, I filtered the violation dates to remove missing value bias for the final version.

 [Here](https://public.tableau.com/profile/bharati.malik#!/vizhome/Individual_Project_Visuals_2/FindingsforMayorofChicago) is the final version of the analysis on Tableau Public.